curl/everything-curl/cmdline-urls.md

     curl "ftp://example.com/foo;type=D"

-... this can then work as an alternative format, instead of ending the path with a trailing slash as mentioned above.
+…this can then work as an alternative format, instead of ending the path with a trailing slash as mentioned above.

 ### Fragment